 Working together to remove barriers to achievement, we can create a future where every student is set up to seize the college and career opportunities before them.

-To truly grow the charter school movement, we need to focus on charter schools’ quality and ability to remove barriers to achievement for our most vulnerable students.
+To truly grow the charter school movement, we need to focus on charter schools’ quality and ability to remove barriers to achievement for our most underserved students.

 Collaboration is the key to growing strong schools.
 Our partnerships leverage the talent and expertise that already exists within schools.

-When schools have a singular focus on test scores, it does a disservice to students and perpetuates the inequities that keep vulnerable groups of students from succeeding.
+When schools have a singular focus on test scores, it does a disservice to students and perpetuates the inequities that keep underserved groups of students from succeeding.

 Ensemble Learning always begins partnerships by listening and looking at data to identify your greatest needs.
 We strongly believe in leveraging the talent and expertise that already exists within schools, so we help build a cohort of school leaders facing the same challenges.
 We may also help by bringing in outside experts or consultants from inside and outside the charter system to help tackle specific challenges.